Buddhilive/Buddhilive-JavaFX-Browser/README.md

-# buddhi-javafx-browser
+# buddhilive-javafx-browser

-TERMS OF USE - buddhi-javafx-browser
+TERMS OF USE - buddhilive-javafx-browser

  * Open source under the BSD License.